-If one of our Mac applications is crashing on launch, the first thing you’ll want to try is to hold down the Shift key on your keyboard, then launch the app again.
+If one of our Mac applications is crashing when you try to open it, the first thing you’ll want to try is to hold down the Shift key on your keyboard, then open the app again.
 Continue to hold the Shift key as the application starts up, until you see the first window appear.
-The crash may be related to a problem trying to restore a view state, and holding down the Shift key at launch should reset that.
+The crash may be related to a problem trying to restore a view state, and holding down the Shift key when opening the app should reset that.

 If that doesn’t resolve the crash, try restarting your Mac.
 As cliché a troubleshooting step as this sounds, the majority of emails we receive about such issues are resolved by these two steps.